handsontable/handsontable/docs/content/guides/columns/column-filter.md

 :::

-To enable filtering only for specific columns, hide the filter menu from those columns that you don't want to filter.
+To enable filtering only for specific columns, hide the filter menu from the columns that you don't want to filter.
 For example, in the following demo, you can filter only the **Brand** column.

 ::: only-for javascript